 3. Take care of your keys

-When it comes to their keys, wallets usually fall into 2 main categories: Custodial wallets, and Non-custodial wallets (or Self-custody wallets).
+When you buy and sell crypto, When it comes to their keys, wallets usually fall into 2 main categories: Custodial wallets, and Non-custodial wallets (or Self-custody wallets).
 In a custodial wallet, it’s the exchange who’s in “custody” of your wallet’s keys and responsible for the security of your assets.
 So if you go for a custodial wallet, the second tip about the wallet’s reputation becomes profoundly important.
 Most — but not all — web-based crypto wallets are custodial wallets and although they are considered less secure than a non-custodial wallet, it is more convenient to work with them.
-With a non-custodial wallet, otherwise known as a self-custody wallet, the responsibility of your keys and assets fall on your shoulders.
+With a non-custodial wallet, otherwise known as a self-custody wallet, the responsibility for your keys and assets fall on your shoulders.
 They are the more popular option for people with huge possessions of cryptocurrencies since the role of third parties is eliminated.
 Self-custody wallets can be web-based software wallets or hardware wallets which the latter is the more secure option.
 Other than the cost of purchase, the biggest downside of self-custody wallets is the fact that if you lose your password, you might never get your coins back.
 But if you use a custodial wallet, you might be able to recover your wallet by contacting their customer support department.
 Whatever the case, always keep a backup of your private keys and choose a trusted wallet that you are comfortable working with.

 4. Always Diversify